mklarqvist/positional-popcount/README.md

 # FastFlagStats

 These functions compute the "positional [population count](https://en.wikipedia.org/wiki/Hamming_weight)" (`pospopcnt`) statistics using fast [SIMD instructions](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions).
 These functions can be applied to any packed [1-hot](https://en.wikipedia.org/wiki/One-hot) 16-bit primitive, for example in machine learning/deep learning.
-Using large registers (AVX-512), we can achieve ~6 GB/s throughput (3 billion 16-bit integers / second or 48 billion one-hot vectors / second).
+Using large registers (AVX-512), we can achieve ~7 GB/s (~0.7 CPU cycles / int) throughput (3.7 billion 16-bit integers / second or 58 billion one-hot vectors / second).

 Compile test suite with: `make` and run `./fast_flag_stats`.
 The test suite require `c++11` whereas the example and functions require only `c99`.